MarcL/djcruze.co.uk/src/pages/podcasts/2008-02-04-episode-37-change.md

 Original photo by [ VictoriaPeckham][1] - Photoshop skullduggery by [DJ Cruze][2]!

 At last.
 A new podcast!
 Yes, yes, I know.
 As always it's been far too long between podcasts but it's finally here.
-Episode #37 of the DJ Cruze podcast brings you another hour of the slammingest (&#8230;that's not a real word&#8230;) club tunes from the world of funky, chunky house and electro house.
+Episode #37 of the DJ Cruze podcast brings you another hour of the slammingest (...that's not a real word...) club tunes from the world of funky, chunky house and electro house.
 Also included is a DJ Cruze exclusive.
-On tonight's show you'll find the world exclusive play of my remix (known as the Funkfinders Remix) of World Of Colour's new track &#8220;Change&#8221;.
+On tonight's show you'll find the world exclusive play of my remix (known as the Funkfinders Remix) of World Of Colour's new track "Change".
 It's a funky house remix in the Haji & Emanuel or Simmons & Christopher style and it's got a big old string breakdown.
 Let me know what you thing of it in the comments below.
 It should be coming out as part of a remix package on Metrogroove Records so watch this space for more details.

 Enjoy the show and [get in touch][3] if you want a shout out.